jennyballif/jennyballif.github.io/_posts/2017-08-09-science-is-more-than-trivia-an-interview-with-leilanium.md

 imagefeature: Leilanium.jpeg
 folder: Patron/Leilanium
 categories:
-  - personal
+  - patron
 ---

 <span class="image left" style="width:400px; max-width:50%"><img src="images/Patron/Leilanium/Leilanium.jpeg" alt="Patron 3 on the Periodic Table of Patrons - Leilanium" /></span>

 Leilanium is named in honor of Sarah Harris, who teaches electrical engineering at the University of Nevada, Las Vegas.
 In addition to being an #ActualLivingScientist, she is also the mother of three energetic children, who were part of the inspiration behind her Patron card.

 This week, she sat down with me for a quick interview: